-The practice had four dentists; four trainee dental nurses, two receptionists and one practice manager.
+Staffing at the practice was undergoing restructure.
+At the time of this inspection there was one dentist; one dental hygienist/ therapist and one dental nurse with support from the practice manager.
 We checked the registrations of all dental care professionals with the General Dental Council (GDC) register.
 We found all staff were up to date with their professional registration with the GDC.